 Paired with knee and leg warmers, these bib shorts have proven to be a perfect addition to my fall and winter riding kit.
 The smooth fleece on the interior provides just the right amount of insulation, and the chamois is super supportive.
 Great product, Capo.

-I wore this jersey for the majority of my road rides this fall.
+I wore this jersey for the majority of my road rides this past fall.
 The interior has a light layer of soft fleece, which made it ideal from both a comfort and insulation standpoint.
 The tall collar kept out the drafts and the longer-than-average sleeves held my warmers in place without an issue.
 Great jersey on its own, or as a layer underneath a shell.
 Nice work, Capo.